saadmasooddev/diabetes-360/replit.md

 1. **MemStorage**: In-memory storage (current default)
 2. **Database Storage**: To be implemented using Drizzle ORM

 **Current Implementation**: MemStorage provides a simple Map-based storage for development.
-It includes basic CRUD operations for users.
+It includes:
+- User CRUD operations (create, get by ID, get by username)
+- Health metrics CRUD operations (add metric, get latest, get all with limit)
+- In-memory data persistence during session

 **Future Implementation**: Database storage will use Drizzle ORM with PostgreSQL, maintaining the same interface.